Destinations Italy Umbria & Le Marche

 If you're eating… Adriatic seafood Brodetto in Senigallia or Pesaro.
 Scampi crudi.
 Frittura.
 Wild moscioli mussels in Portonovo.
 Anything from Uliassi or Madonnina del Pescatore.

-Order Verdicchio dei Castelli di Jesi Jesi · Le Marche · the Adriatic white 100% Verdicchio — mineral, salt, citrus €15–40 · the only white that handles brodetto
+Order Verdicchio dei Castelli di Jesi Jesi · Le Marche · the Adriatic white 100% Verdicchio — mineral, salt, citrus €15–40 · the Adriatic white for brodetto

 If you're eating… Salumi board, olives, pecorino Standing at an enoteca counter.
 Olive ascolane at the bar in Ascoli.
 Tagliere of Norcia salumi before dinner.